-Imagine an ordinary evening.
-You're sitting at home, the light is on, maybe the kettle is on.
-Suddenly - everything is off.
-No electricity.
-No humming of the fridge, no Wi-Fi connection, no light apart from the faint rest of the day ...
+Imagine a completely ordinary evening.
+You're sitting at home, the lights are on, maybe the kettle is boiling.
+Suddenly – everything's off.
+The power is out.
+No hum from the refrigerator, no Wi-Fi connection, no light except the faint remnants of the day outside. …

 A sudden power outage, a rumor about closed banks, a radio report about a mysterious illness in a neighboring country - when does a normal message become an alarm signal?
 When is it time to check your rucksack, stock up on supplies or take the emergency plan out of the ...

-There are moments that are deeply engraved in the collective memory: Sirens wailing through empty streets.
-People frantically trying to stuff the last of their belongings into bags.
-Power lines hanging over streets like broken matches.
-Anyone who has ever been in the middle of a ...
+There are moments that become indelibly etched in the collective memory: sirens wailing through empty streets.
+People frantically stuffing their last belongings into bags.
+Power lines hanging over roads like broken matchsticks.
+Anyone who has found themselves amidst a disaster ...

 A list in the cupboard, a pantry full of tinned food, maybe even an emergency bag: many people who deal with crisis preparedness feel that this is the most important thing.
 But let's be honest - a lot of things work in theory, but in practice ...